Australian Identity & Culture

 A ‘wide variety of backgrounds, together with the culture of Indigenous Australians who have lived on the Australian continent for more than 50 000 years, have helped create a uniquely Australian identity and spirit’.
 Australia.gov.au.

-Looks at this over multiple periods.
-This section is the period from the 1900s to the 1940s.
-Links to other periods and aspects.
-Australia.gov.au.
+This is the period from the 1900s to the 1940s.
+Other periods and aspects are also covered..

 - The Influence of the Bush on